Accessibility Tools

 The Be Brave Curriculum at Hayfield Cross

-Learning is exciting and delivered in a meaningful context for children.
-Where commonality exists and where aspects of learning are linked, lessons are taught using a cross-curricular approach.
-Where links are not appropriate or cohesive, subjects are taught discretely.
 Every day, all children are taught in discrete lessons of English and Maths.
-All children engage in daily learning where they develop their phonics, SPaG (Spelling Punctuation and Grammar), reading and comprehension skills in addition to developing a command of all aspects of the English language.
-These, along with Maths are applied throughout the curriculum.
+All children engage in daily learning where they develop their phonics, SPaG (Spelling Punctuation and Grammar), reading and comprehension skills in addition to developing a command of all aspects of the English language through book focused lessons using high quality texts.
+Children are taught the skills required for expressing their ideas with a focus on form, audience and purpose.
+Skills are taught through the ‘Be Brave’ curriculum criteria.
+These, along with Maths, are applied throughout the curriculum.

-Foundation subjects are taught through three over-arching themes (Time travellers, All God’s Creatures, Intrepid Explorers) with key knowledge for all subjects embedded within these.
 The whole learning experience is greatly enriched by ‘buzz points’ each term which provide extended opportunities such as event days, trips, visitors, performances etc. There are also whole school and phase events that are designed to bring learning to life for the children.
 Computing is taught and used to support the whole curriculum.

 Spiritual, Moral, Social and Cultural (SMSC) is an integral part of the curriculum and is delivered both through direct teaching in lessons and collective worship as well as through a wide range of extended enrichment opportunities with event days, educational visits and residential trips for Year 4 and Year 6.